 Dynatrace tracks all requests, from end to end, and automatically monitors the services that underlie each transaction.
 The performance and attributes of each request can be analyzed in detail.
-You can even create custom multi-faceted filters that enable you to analyze call sequences from multiple perspectives.
-With such advanced request filtering, Dynatrace enables you to slice and dice your way through your requests to find the proverbial “needle in the haystack.”
-Such filtering isn't only possible on certain predefined attributes.
-You can also configure custom request attributes that you can use to improve filtering and analysis of problematic web requests.
+You're not limited to just certain predefined attributes.
+You can also configure custom request attributes that you can use to improve filtering and analysis of web requests.

 Request attributes are essentially key/value pairs that are associated with a particular service request.
 For example, if you have a travel website that tracks the destinations of each of your customers’ bookings, you can set up a destination attribute for each service request.
 The specific value of the destination attribute of each request is populated for you automatically on all calls that include a destination attribute (see the